ktemkin/ktemkin.github.io/content/post/ab07-usb3fmc.md

 Thanks to [Tim Ansell](https://twitter.com/mithro/), I've been able to get my hands on the _AB07-USBFMC_; this quick post summarizes my findings so far working with the board.

+### The Major WTF

+It turns out the board I received had a pretty major -- but easily correctable -- issue: one of its termination resistors was dramatically the wrong size, leaving one out of every sixteen bits sent stuck at zero.

+I've documented the whole debacle [here]({{< relref "ab07-usb3fmc-wtf.md" >}}) for your reading (dis)pleasure.

+### Other Notes & Findings

 * This is essentially a very expensive [TUSB1310A](https://www.ti.com/product/TUSB1310A) breakout board.
   * The board is documented only for use with _their own_ USB3 IP core; which means it has some undocumented surprises for anyone who -- like me -- is running their own USB experiments.